-Each program has an 80-hour boot camp, which incorporates the hands on training and certification testing for the program.
+Each program has an 80-hour boot camp, which incorporates the hands-on training and certification testing for the program.
 Students are required to attend all hours of the boot camp.
-In rare instances, an extenuating circumstance may prevent a student from attending hours (such as illness), and it is the student's responsibility to contact their boot camp instructor to notify for approval and discuss options for receiving the missed work during the boot camp.
+An extenuating circumstance may prevent a student from attending boot camp hours (such as illness etc.), and it is the student's responsibility to contact their Instructor/Program Director to discuss options for receiving the missed work during the boot camp.
 Please note that any certification testing a student misses may be very difficult to re-schedule during the boot camp and may require additional time.
+If a student does not attend boot camp or does not pass the boot camp, they will fail the Practicum course.